 These are probably going to run on a once a week basis for the rest of the month.
 The month is still young, and we are only 11/12ths through the year, so chances for history to be made are still there!
 E-mail quartersnacks [at] gmail.com if you feel there is something that we may fail to acknowledge, and we will have the event screened before the Board of Trustees.

 25. The MTA Discontinues V Train Service

 The V train was the MTA’s most self-aware line, in that it proudly wore the title of being the party train.
 It took you as far as you realistically needed to go, and did not overcompensate for that fact by pretending its duty to the public was anything greater than plopping them off two blocks from the Fish, and five blocks from Lit.
 It was the train of broken dreams, a route that once seemed endless, but was unexpectedly cut short when an assortment of alcoholic beverages and chances at STDs were shoved in front of it.
-The V train was special because it was a microcosm for the glimmering road of stardom maligned by alcohol that is New York skateboarding.
+The V train was special because it was a microcosm for stardom maligned by alcohol that is New York skateboarding.